ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

   // this seems to works for ints. if problems, use a helper class to determine which exp to call: expf expl, exp
 ```
 * make all temp README.md files read-only
-* need to fix up printing of nested MultiArrays: need to add an argument: indent_string = ""
-* each MultiArray should have a dynamic cast to a list
-* need function in display that converts (nested) lists to a string
-* need to parse string lists into a list
 * change replaceable strings in include-templates files from ##NAME## to __NAME__ so as to make syntax highlighting work properly
+* `operator=`.  have a constexpr that allows / disallows resizing durign equals

-* conjugate OPERTOR~ for real ints wil give negative!!  make sure you dont take ~ of built-in types
+* conjugate OPERTOR~ for real ints wil give negative!!  make sure you dont take ~ of built-in types.
+Use C++20 `requires` ?
 * what about equals for (double = 0) == Imaginary<double>(0)?
 How shoudl this be defined?
 * refactor the headers so that
   * vectors, matrices display tensors Scalar are broken out into different headers
   * use copious #ifdefs so that order of inclusion matters
   * use [C++20 modules](https://en.cppreference.com/w/cpp/language/modules)?
 * reformat all files using VSCode plugin: all done except sandbox

 * constant `MultiArray`, ie every element is the same.
 Matrix and Vector versions should inherit
 * Grid stuff
   * 2D